-To the outside world, many of the artists in The EY Exhibition: The World Goes Pop existed on the peripheries of the movement; of course Warhol made the news with headline grabbing quotes – and continues to be the poster boy for all things Pop to this day – but many artists working across Europe, Latin America, the Middle East and Asia were hugely prolific in their own countries, and proved the movement was not just American, British or male.
-Many brought together for the first time, their significance is now re-examined in an explosion of visual stimulation.
+To the outside world, many of the artists in Tate's 2015 The EY Exhibition: The World Goes Pop existed on the peripheries of the movement.
+Andy Warhol made the news with headline grabbing quotes – and continues to be the poster boy for all things pop – but artists working across Europe, Latin America, the Middle East and Asia were hugely prolific.
+They proved the movement was not just American, British – or male.
+In the World Goes Pop, their significance was re-examined in an explosion of visual stimulation.

-Numerous artists created work that examined and questioned depictions of the female body in art and popular culture.
-Instead of being a purely ‘decorative’ element of a composition, the female body emerged throughout the 60s and 70s as a legitimate tool of protest and empowerment.
+Instead of being a purely ‘decorative’ element within a composition, the female body emerged throughout the 60s and 70s as a legitimate tool of protest and empowerment.
+Artists created work that examined and questioned depictions of the female body in art and popular culture.
 The body was being reclaimed.
-No longer merely fetishised and glossy, there were uncomfortable questions being asked of its role in visual culture and mass media.
+No longer merely fetishised and glossy; uncomfortable questions were being asked of its role in visual culture and mass media.

-Artists such as Evelyne Axell (who for a time showed under the gender-ambiguous name Axell) decided that it now stood for power, liberation and equality.
+Artists such as Evelyne Axell (who for a time used the gender-ambiguous name Axell) decided that the body now stood for power, liberation and equality.
 Introduced to painting by family friend René Magritte, Axell’s 1966 work Valentine was produced as a homage to Valentina Tereshkova, the first woman (and civilian) to go in to space.
-By attaching a helmet and zip to the canvas, Axell invites her viewer to peek through the zipper at the flesh beneath.
-Acutely aware of a woman’s reception in a male-dominated industry, her work frequently challenged perceptions of images of the female body and sexuality.
-Despite achieving a feat of daring exploration and discovery, many only commented on Tereshkova’s physical appearance.
+By attaching a helmet and zip to the canvas, Axell invites the viewer to peek through the zipper at the flesh beneath.
+Acutely aware of the way women were seen in a male-dominated industry, her work frequently challenged perceptions of images of the female body and sexuality.
+Despite her achievement of space exploration, many only commented on Tereshkova’s physical appearance.
 To further highlight this absurdity, Axell staged a happening in which a model performed a reverse strip-tease.
-She started naked apart from an astronaut’s helmet, adding layers of clothing as the performance went on to the delight of the assembled crowd.
-Catalan artist Mari Chordà also explored anatomy in Coitus Pop 1968, by abstracting the sexual organs in a burst of enamelled colour on wood - graphic shapes and unmistakably phallic.
+She started naked apart from an astronaut’s helmet, adding layers of clothing as the performance went on.
+Catalan artist Mari Chordà also explored anatomy in Coitus Pop 1968, by abstracting the sexual organs in a burst of enamelled colour on wood – graphic shapes that are unmistakably phallic.

 In Anna Maria Maiolino’s striking Glu Glu Glu 1966, a disembodied head sits above brightly coloured intestines.
 She is female, but anonymous.
 The body parts are recognisable, but disconnected from the whole.
-It’s beautifully constructed using quilted fabric, which should be soft and tactile, but used to make glossy internal organs it becomes repulsive, visceral and unsettling.
+The work is beautifully constructed using quilted fabric.
+Although we think of this type of material as soft and homely, used in this way to make glossy internal organs it becomes repulsive, visceral and unsettling.

 War and Peace

-Far from being purely about consumer habits and radical new fashion, pop art was a vehicle for artists to comment on political events and recent history.
-Nothing was off limits; Joan Rabascall’s Atomic Kiss was made as part protest, part warning sign.
-Whilst America fought in Vietnam, the very real threat of an impending world war terrified a generation who were living through vicious conflict.
-Sex and death are uncomfortable bedfellows, and he describes his motivation for using found imagery: ‘what was important, I believe, was to get away from abstract art, which was very present in galleries, and do something that was corresponding to the time in which we were living’.
-Read the full interview
+American pop art is known for being about consumer habits and new fashions.
+To many global artists however, the language of pop art was a vehicle to comment on political events and recent history.
+Nothing was off limits; Joan Rabascall’s Atomic Kiss was made as part protest, part warning sign reflecting the very real threat of an impending world war that terrified a generation.
+Rabascall describes his motivation for using found imagery:

 Strength in Numbers

-Included in the exhibition are several works by groups of artists working under one name.
-Highly politicised, after years of civil war and living under General Franco’s regime, Joan Cardells and Jorge Ballester formed Equipo Realidad in Valencia in 1966.
-Far from adopting an introspective viewpoint, they explored Spain’s heritage and cultural traditions, examining them through the lens of modern society, developing as all other European territories were, at rapid speed.
+After years of civil war and living under General Franco’s regime in Spain, Joan Cardells and Jorge Ballester formed Equipo Realidad in Valencia in 1966.
+Far from adopting an introspective viewpoint, they explored Spain’s heritage and cultural traditions, examining them through the lens of modern society.

-Another group, Equipo Crónica, comprised of Rafael Solbes, Manuel Valdes and Juan Antonio Toledo was also operating in Valencia at the same time, forming in 1964 and also closely examining the changing face of the country they lived in.
-With a conservative fascist party in power, these groups we considered radical, and sometimes even anarchic thinkers — critical of conservative doctrines and passionate about the role played by the artist in society.
-They reinforce this by painting their own versions of famous Spanish paintings hailed as masterpieces the world over, such as Las Meninas, giving it a 1970s makeover, complete with patterned carpet, inflatable toys and a pot plant.
+Another group, Equipo Crónica, comprised of Rafael Solbes, Manuel Valdes and Juan Antonio Toledo was also operating in Valencia at the same time.
+Formed in 1964, they also closely examined the changing face of the country they lived in.
+With a fascist party in power, these groups were critical of conservative doctrines and passionate about the role played by the artist in society.
+Their radical identity was reinforced by painting their own versions of famous Spanish masterpieces.
+Velazquez's Las Meninas was given a 1970s makeover, complete with patterned carpet, inflatable toys and a pot plant.

-Rather than trivialising important motifs from Spanish culture, they focussed on the collision between past and present, and the emergence of mass-produced domestic items.
+Rather than trivialising important motifs from Spanish culture, they focused on the collision between past and present, and the emergence of mass-produced domestic items.
 In 1969 they painted Guernica ‘69 made in reference to Picasso’s famous protest painting of the same name.
-Their works were figurative, referenced other famous images, popular culture and events in the political landscape in which they were living, as a means of resisting the totalitarian state of Franco’s Spain.
+Their referencing of famous images, popular culture and events in the political landscape in which they were living, was to them a way of protesting and resisting and the totalitarian state of Franco’s Spain.

 2 by 2

-Artists are uniquely placed to turn a mirror on society at large, and to broadcast back to their audience.
-Pop Art was something a general consumer population could relate to — it was not elitist; it used symbols, materials, products and images that people identified with, many of them would be in the average home in their kitchen cupboard or a photograph from a newspaper article.
-Magazine and comic strips were widely used, and not just by Roy Lichtenstein, as the history books may have you believe.
-French artist Dorothée Selz mimicked poses from a magazine to create her series Relative Mimetism highlighting the convention of using the female body as a sales tool and sex object, by placing the original and her version side-by-side.
+Artists are uniquely placed to turn a mirror on society at large and to broadcast back to their audience.
+Pop Art was something ordinary people could relate to.
+It was not elitist; it used symbols, materials, products and images that people identified with.
+It used things that could be found in the average home – in the kitchen cupboard or a photograph in a newspaper.
+Magazine and comic strips were widely used, and not just by Roy Lichtenstein, (as the history books may have you believe).
+French artist Dorothée Selz mimicked poses from a magazine to create her series Relative Mimetism.
+She highlighted the convention of using the female body as a sales tool and sex object, by placing the original and her new version of it side-by-side.